 Because of their different origins, expectations, and cultures, it stands to reason Chinese and Western tourists could have completely different factors to one another.
 Therefore, it could be that some factors do not appear in the other reviews at all.
 For example, between different cultures, it can be that a single word can express some concept that would take more words in the other language.
-So we must measure their differences or similarities at their common ground as well.
+Therefore, we must measure their differences or similarities at their common ground as well.

 However, in this study, we study not overall customer satisfaction but the satisfaction and dissatisfaction that stem from individual-specific expectations, be they conscious or unconscious.
 For example, suppose a customer has a conscious expectation of a comfortable bed and a wide shower, and it is realized during their visit.
 In that case, they will be satisfied with this matter.
 However, suppose that same customer with a conscious expectation of a comfortable bed experienced loud noises at night.
 In that case, they can be dissatisfied with a different aspect, regardless of the satisfaction towards the bed.
 Then, the same customer might have packed their toiletries, thinking that the amenities might not include those.
 They can then be pleasantly surprised with good quality amenities and toiletries, satisfying an unconscious expectation.
 This definition of satisfaction does not allow us to examine overall customer satisfaction.
 However, it will allow us to examine the factors that a hotel can revise individually and how a population perceives them as a whole.
-In our study, we consider the definitions by \cite{hunt1975} that satisfaction is a realization of an expectation, and posit that customers can have different expectations towards different service aspects.
+In our study, we consider the definitions in \cite{hunt1975} that satisfaction is a realization of an expectation, and we posit that customers can have different expectations towards different service aspects.
 Therefore, in our study, we define satisfaction as the emotional response to the realization or overcoming of conscious or unconscious expectations towards an individual aspect or factor of a service.
 On the other hand, dissatisfaction is the emotional response to the lack of a realization or under-performance of these conscious or unconscious expectations towards specific service aspects.

 Studies on customer satisfaction \cite[e.g.][]{truong2009, romao2014, wu2009} commonly use the Likert scale \cite[][]{likert1932technique} (e.g. 1 to 5 scale from strongly dissatisfied to strongly satisfied) to perform statistical analysis of which factors relate most to satisfaction on the same dimension as dissatisfaction \cite[e.g.][]{chan201518, choi2000}.
 The Likert scale's use leads to correlation analyses where one factor can lead to satisfaction, implying that the lack of it can lead to dissatisfaction.
 However, a binary distinction (satisfied or dissatisfied) could allow us to analyze the factors that correlate to satisfaction and explore factors that are solely linked to dissatisfaction.
 There are fewer examples of this approach, but studies have done this in the past \cite[e.g.][]{zhou2014}.
 This method can indeed decrease the extent to which we can analyze degrees of satisfaction or dissatisfaction.
 However, it has the benefit that it can be applied to a large sample of text data via automatic sentiment detection techniques using artificial intelligence.

-Previous research has also focused more on soft attributes, with little focus on hard attributes, like location or infrastructure, mostly focusing only on facilities \cite[e.g.][]{shanka2004, choi2001}.
+Previous research has also focused more on soft attributes, with little focus on hard attributes, such as location or infrastructure, mostly focusing only on facilities \cite[e.g.][]{shanka2004, choi2001}.
 However, hard factors, which are uncontrollable by the hotel staff, can play a part in the customers' choice behavior and satisfaction.
 Examples of these factors include the hotel's surroundings, location, language immersion of the country as a whole, or touristic destinations, and the hotel's integration with tours available nearby, among other factors.

 This leads to another couple of research questions: